taiseiKMC/refx-container/usage.md

     - Helmholtz assumes that a correct assumption is given.
 It is user's responsibility to make sure that the assumption is correct.
 If a wrong assumption is given, the verification result may not be reliable.
 - `LoopInv rtype`
     - This annotation declares a loop invariant.
 It is placed just before `LOOP` and `ITER` and specifies that the stack at the beginning of each iteration satisfies `rtype`.
-    - **All the conditions assumed before the loop are gone after the loop, except those described in `LoopInv`.**
     - A `LoopInv` annotation must be placed just before `LOOP`, `ITER`
         - `MAP`, `LOOP_LEFT` are not yet supported
 - `Measure`